 On a treadmill, you don’t have to compete with hot pavement, puddles, rocks, or other factors that wear your shoes down faster.
 That doesn’t necessarily mean your shoes last longer on a treadmill (as a general rule of thumb, you should retire and replace your running shoes after 400 miles), but they don’t need to be quite as durable as your outdoor shoes.

 - A treadmill is a machine, so naturally, it heats up when in use.
 To keep your feet from burning up on the belt, pick shoes with plenty of ventilation.

 - Just-right cushioning.
 Treadmills are softer than pavement, so you might consider a slightly firmer shoe than you would normally run in on the road.

 - Runners generally take shorter, faster strides on the treadmill than they do outdoors, so picking a lightweight shoe can make your run more comfortable.

-- Break it up with intervals.
+- Break up your workout with intervals.
 An easy six miles might fly by outside, but it drags on a treadmill.
 To break up the tedium, incorporate short, fast bursts during your run.
 For example, if you’re running comfortably at 7 mph, increase the speed to 8 mph for one minute, then bring it back down for five minutes.
 Keep repeating throughout your run.

-Want more Saucony scoop?
-Be sure to keep checking our blog at Saucony.com for tips and insights about shoes, training, racing, and more.
+Be sure to keep checking the Saucony blog for tips and insights about shoes, training, racing, and more.